Pool Size and Depth Guide: Best Options for Every Backyard

 Unfortunately, the warranties from the previous owner will not be passed to you as the new owner of the pool.

-So if you want to know more about your pool and have information such as the original plans and permit, you will want to contact the pool building company that installed it.
+If you want to learn more about your pool and obtain information such as the original plans and permit, you should contact the pool building company that installed it.
 You are also able to find this information in your city’s records too.

 Now, there is no way of knowing what kind of relationship the previous owner had with the contractor.
-So that is why it’s just as important to reach out to them and schedule a face-to-face meeting.
+That's why it’s equally essential to reach out to them and schedule a face-to-face meeting.

 There’s no guarantee that they will start working with you and fixing your pool for free.
-However, by having the information you need about the pool, along with a close relationship with the team who built it, you will be eliminating any future guesswork for yourself.
+However, by having the information you need about the pool, along with a close relationship with the team that built it, you will eliminate any future guesswork for yourself.

-You have read the article, and now you know the next steps to take after you have bought a house with a swimming pool.
+You have read the article, and now you know the next steps to take after buying a house with a swimming pool.
 You understand the five elements to check for with your existing swimming pool inspection, as well as the relationship that you might need with the original pool builders.

 At J Designs we want to educate our clients with the tools and the knowledge they need to make sure that the pool they inherit will be a source of pleasure for them, not frustration.